The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 The benefit, which is a maximum of $2500, will be paid by cheque to the person or charitable organization that is eligible for the benefit.

 the benefit amount is taxable.
-It must be declared in the income of the estate, regardless of the name in which the cheque was made.
-For further information, contact Revenu Québec or the
+It must be declared in the income of the estate, regardless of the name to whom the cheque was made out.

 3 sections to consult following the death of a family member